Skip to content

 - Please ask, if you cannot manage to contact a local teacher and we may be able to link you up.

 No YHLB Yoga Course near you?
 N.B.
 It is best to learn with a YHLB Yoga teacher.
+Try a Zoom course – you will get an initial one-to-one session before the course begins.

 - Been to yoga classes before? – If you are not experiencing severe back pain, you may find that you will be able to help yourself via the Resources Pack (but we recommend finding a YHLB teacher to help you).